hastyjr/Pewlett-Hackard-Analysis/README.md

 ## Overview

 Pewlett Hackard is a large company that has been around for some time that has several thousand employees.
 Some analysis has already been done after creating some employee databases to help managment understand the wave of retirements coming up due to the large amount of baby boomers getting ready for retirement.
 With all these retirements coming up, they also recognize that this will open up a lot of positions as well.
-In preparation for filling those positions, they want to figure out which other employees might be able for mentorship to assit in filling these roles.
+In preparation for filling those positions, they want to figure out which other employees might be able for mentorship to assit in filling these titles.
 You will see in the below deliverables how many fit within the retirement window and how many will be eligible for the mentorship program.
 ## Results

 To understand how I'll get the retirment numbers by title and mentorship elibility information, I'll share the databases I started out with and built up over time.